 After that, the liquid form transports within the system till it finds the expansion valve.
 These valves push the liquid to a tiny circular area.
 As the pressure rises, the liquid gas turns into a cold haze.
 The haze also evaporates like the warm air once it passes the metal tube or coils of the freezer.
 Usually, the temperature is around -33 degrees Celsius at this stage.

-Once the cooler form of the liquid gas passes the metal tube, it sucks out the heat from the freezer and the other compartments of the freezer.
+Once the cooler form of the liquid gas passes the metal tube, it sucks out the heat from the chest freezer and the other compartments of the freezer.
 The entire concept is known as thermodynamics 2nd law.
 The heat transfers from a relatively warmer entity to a colder entity.
 Here, air will be the warmer entity and evaporating gas will be the colder entity.

 The metal tube is headed towards the compressor.
 Once the liquid gas hits the compressor, it starts to put pressure on the gas.
 The warmer gas is then pushed towards the coil by the compressor in order to evaporate the heat.
 This goes on until the temperature of the refrigerator reaches the optimum level.
 When the refrigerator reaches its perfect temperature, the sensors send a signal to stop the compressor.